ramhee98/CalendarTimeTracker/README.md

 - ⚡ Performance optimizations with enhanced caching and loading states
 - 🔄 Smart session management with page-specific loading indicators
 - 💫 Improved user experience with progress spinners and cache management
+- 🔍 Event Search: Find calendar events by name with detailed views and metrics

 ## 🖼️ Screenshots